 A circular route to the 18th century arches of the Fyrish Monument.
 After a short distance my route leaves the busy Jubilee Path to make a gradual ascent up the shoulder of Cnoc Fyrish.
 From here you can enjoy spectacular views south across the Cromarty Firth to the oil riggs at Nigg and over to the mountains of the Northwest Highlands.
 The monument itself is a true work of art and forms a significant part of local history.
 It can be seen from miles around but nothing can prepare you for the scale of it once you are up close!
 My return route takes you through an area of mature forestry teeming with wildlife.

-Route: From the car park follow the Fyrish Jubilee Path – signposted from the parking area.
-After half a mile you will cross a small burn and 0.3 miles further along you come off the Jubilee Path onto a trail on your right.
+Route: From Fyrish Jubilee Car Park, follow the Fyrish Jubilee Path – signposted from the South East corner of the parking area.
+Continue ahead (South West) at a crossroads 550m along.
+After a further 150m cross a small burn.
+500m further along, at another crossroads, turn right (West) to come off the Jubilee Path.
+Ignore a path on the left after 240m.
+Continue South West.
 Soon the trail leaves the forest behind and emerges onto open hillside, gradually winding uphill to reveal Fyrish Monument.
-From the monument the descent path heads west.
+From the monument the descent path heads North West.
 It is a wide loose gravel trail and quite hard going at times.
 On arriving at an area of forestry the path forks.
-Turn right onto a much narrower and boggier trail through the trees.
-Continue on this path for 1.8 miles, ignoring all tracks to the left.
-You will emerge back onto the Jubilee Path – turn left to return to the parking area.
+Turn right (North) onto a much narrower and boggier trail through the trees.
+Continue on this path for 3km to a crossroads, keeping right at 4 forks along the way.
+At the crossroads turn left (North) – you are now back on the Jubilee Path.
+The Fyrish Jubilee Car Park is only 550m down the track.

 WALK REPORT: 31ST JULY 2020